wp-plugins/frontpage-slideshow/readme.txt

 Contributors: Jean-François “Jeff” VIAL
 Donate link: http://www.modulaweb.fr/blog/wp-plugins-en/
-Tags: frontpage, slideshow, pictures, no-flash, css, javascript, XHTML, Requires at least: 2.8.0
+Tags: frontpage, slideshow, pictures, no-flash, css, javascript, XHTML, Requires at least: 2.7.0
 Tested up to: 2.8.5
-Stable tag: 0.7.4
+Stable tag: 0.8

 Frontpage Slideshow provides a slide show like you can see in linux.com front page

 == Description ==

-This plugin allows you to put a slideshow on your Wordpress frontpage. like the one on linux.com
+This plugin allows you to put a slideshow on your Wordpress front-page. like the one on linux.com

-The slide is made of a cliquable picture zone, some buttons with title and specific comment allowing to display a particular slide and a text zone to add a comment on slide.
+The slide is made of a clickable picture zone, some buttons with title and specific comment allowing to display a particular slide and a text zone to add a comment on slide.

 pictures are pre-loaded and the default design is elegant and clean with a black background, transparencies ans rounded corners (except for IE).